FusionAuth/fusionauth-site/site/_posts/2022-09-19-announcing-fusionauth-1-40.md

 ---
 layout: blog-post
 title: Announcing FusionAuth 1.40
-description: This release includes native windows installation, SCIM support for deactivation of users, and a change to how you can install the MySQL driver.
+description: This release includes native windows installation, Okta SCIM support for deactivation of users, and a change to how you can install the MySQL driver.
 author: Dan Moore
 image: blogs/release-1-40/fusionauth-1-40.png
 category: blog